-

 Mary's poems surprised me in a good way, like the waves down in Santa Barbara when I'm night surfing.
 She's a word temptress, keeping you challenged, enchanted and always wanting more.
 I can't wait for her next book to be out - The Possibilities of Love

-Entrepreneurial Author Mary Kennedy Eastham, M.A., MFA was named the 2010 CELEBRITY ACHIEVER by the National League of American Pen Women.
-Mary's award-winning poetry and short stories have appeared in over 75 books, magazines, small presses and e-zines in the United States and abroad.
+Her award-winning poetry and short stories have appeared in over 75 books, magazines, small presses and e-zines in the United States and abroad.
 The publishing list includes ‘Glamour’ magazine, Paris Transcontinental, the Circle Magazine, THE BEST of Map of Austin Poetry, the Paterson Literary Review, Poetry Superhighway, muse apprentice guild, Pearl magazine and the Red Rock Review to name a few.
-She has been awarded over $20,000 in Literary Grants.
+She has been awarded over $25,000 in Literary Awards.
 Her work has received a Chekhov Award, an Allen Ginsberg Poetry Award and she is a two-time award winning recipient of Literary Grants from the ARTS COUNCIL SILICON VALLEY.

 Mary calls herself a Word Actress letting her characters perform different roles on paper which is of course weaving her own needs, her own fantasies, her love, her loss and her joy into the poems and short stories she writes.
 She is currently finishing up "Channeling Ava Gardner", the last story in her short story collection The Possibilities of Love, and is excited to be close to finishing her first novel Night Surfing.

 Mary's life has been filled with confusion, chaos, fun and love.
-She grew up in New England, has lived in New York City, San Francisco and Malibu and now lives in San Jose, California with her four Golden Retrievers: Sabrina, JoJo, Oliver and Flynn.
+She lives in San Jose, California with her beautiful Golden Retrievers.

 Mary and Sholeh Wolpe (Southern Cal poet/activist)